-UPDATE FROM THE ACADEMIC DEAN Dr. Joshua Young, Ph.D., VPAA
+UPDATE FROM THE ACADEMIC DEAN DR. JOSHUA YOUNG, PH.D., VPAA

-alogos, I've attended two conferences.
+Since the last issue of Dialogos, I've attended two conferences.
 First, I attended the Missio Dei conference sponsored by the SVD Generalate in Rome at the end of March 2025.
 The three-day conference focused on cultural wounds, the influence of postmodernity, and recentering interculturality to advance mission efforts.
 I was able to meet with Fr.
 Augustin Pushpa Anbu, SVD, Generalate Formation and Education Secretary.
 We discussed the work being done at DWC and the important relationship between the College and the Generalate.
 We have committed to working together to find opportunities to grow our relationship and providing opportunities for DWC community members to connect to the global Arnoldus Family educational mission.